RiverGlide/CukeSalad/README.md

 You got it... no step-definitions, therefore no regular expressions, no scrolling through ever-growing _step.rb files.

-Of course, you still have to write some code - but only the code that:
+Of course, you still have to write some code - but only the code that expresses:

-* Expresses the actions the users can perform and
+* the actions the users can perform and
-* Expresses the actions the users will perform to complete each task
+* the actions the users will perform to complete each task

 The terms *"actions"* and *"tasks"* above come from Task Analysis, as used in User Centred Design (UCD) of Human Computer Interfaces (HCI) a.k.a.
 User Experience (UX):